 Copyrighted works produced by RUSO faculty and staff are the property of the creator of the work.
-All rights afforded Copyright owners under §106 of the Copyright Revision Act reside with the creator unless he/she has assigned or licenses any of the enumerated right.
-Decisions relative to registering commissioned works with the Copyright Office are left to the individual creator.
+All rights afforded copyright owners under §106 of the Act reside with the creator unless he/she has assigned or licenses any of the enumerated rights.
+Decisions relative to registering of these works with the Copyright Office are left to the individual creator.
 (RUSO 5.13.2.c)